Video produced by StoryMineMedia

 The following information regarding the Center for Documentary Studies continuing education offerings (CDS Courses) is in accordance with Duke University’s current policies and guidelines related to coronavirus / COVID-19:

-- The Fall 2020 Certificate in Documentary Arts graduation ceremony will take place online on Friday, December 4.
+- The Fall 2020 Certificate in Documentary Arts graduation ceremony took place online on Friday, December 4.
 Congratulations to our five extraordinary graduates; read more about the artists and their final projects.